Pharma Labelling & Validation can Improve Efficiencies in a Highly Complex Supply Chain

 Comprehensive enterprise labelling enables pharmaceutical companies to respond rapidly to changing regional and international regulatory requirements – streamlining workflow.
 Should formulations change quickly, implementing an enterprise labelling solution will enable you to change product data in real time while standardising labels and templates, making it simpler for global compliance audits.
 A sole source of information will furthermore ensure uniformity and conformity.

 Good manufacturing practice (GMP) validation is an essential element of quality assurance underpinning the safety of pharmaceutical and biotech products and processes as set out initially by the FDA and now widely adopted by regulatory bodies globally, such as the European Medicines Agency (EMA) and Medicines and Healthcare products Regulatory Agency (MHRA).
-Increasingly, other international regulators have followed suit, including Australia’s Therapeutic Goods Administration (TGA) and India’s Schedule M, with new regulatory requirements around pharmaceutical serialisation due to come into force in Russia, Brazil, Indonesia, and China within the next two years – this could further impact the pharmaceutical supply chain.
-7
+Increasingly, other international regulators have followed suit, including Australia’s Therapeutic Goods Administration (TGA) and India’s Schedule M, with new regulatory requirements around pharmaceutical serialisation in Russia, Brazil, Indonesia, and China– this could further impact the pharmaceutical supply chain.

 The risk of non-compliance is significant.
 From the potential regulatory fines and loss of brand reputation to the temporary forced shutdown of a full production line and cost of remediating the situation, not having validated systems and processes in place could have a potentially catastrophic impact on any business.

 Every pharmaceutical manufacturer will be aware of the requirement for GMP validated products and processes, whereby the company must demonstrate in a documented form that the processes, methods, tests, activities, and equipment they utilise are capable of repeatedly producing the desired product.